florianlucht/lsmc/README.md

 lsmc
 ====

-an R package for the least-squares monte-carlo alogrithm of longstaff and schwartz to valuing american options
+lsmc is an R package for the least-squares monte-carlo alogrithm of Longstaff and Schwartz to valuing american options.